Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 38

-The Basilica of Santa Maria Assunta is a wonderful masterpiece of Gothic architecture in central Italy.
-In particular, famous throughout the world is the magnificence of its facade, which slenders upwards with its towers.
-Inside the cathedral you can appreciate the decorations and especially the frescoes of the greatest Italian painters of the time.
+The Basilica of Santa Maria Assunta is a marvelous masterpiece of central Italian Gothic architecture.
+Its magnificent façade, soaring with its towers, is particularly renowned worldwide.
+Inside the cathedral, you can admire the decorations and, above all, the frescoes by the greatest Italian painters of the period.

 1 hour Admission ticket included